 To ensure staff are engaged and managed in a manner appropriate to the local environment and remote location in which the Murchison Shire operates through the provision of appropriate staff housing.

 Availability Conditions of Tenancy

-Staff Housing will be provided for all members of council staff.
-The allocation shall be at the sole discretion of the Chief Executive Officer.
+Staff Housing will be provided for all members of the Shire's staff.
+The allocation is at the sole discretion of the Chief Executive Officer.

 Standards